-- Funds will be used to support student watershed investigations as part of comprehensive Meaningful Watershed Educational Experiences (MWEEs).
-In order to address equity challenges, ideally the projects will support students in under-resourced communities, Title I schools, or where access to public lands is severely limited.
-Funds will be used preferably to support outdoor interaction with natural settings away from school campuses such as on public lands, but alternatives will be considered and should be discussed with the project manager in advance during COVID accommodations.
-Links to mapping tools are provided in the guidance document referenced below. - The proposal demonstrates support for and contribution to environmental literacy priorities with a MWEE focus, for programs that have begun being implemented or are currently under development. - The program aims to use funds cost-effectively to reach all students (or as many as feasible) within a given grade throughout a school system (systemically); and/or to better prepare teachers of these students to more confidently plan and lead MWEEs which include in-person field investigations (and alternative virtual experiences as needed). - The proposal requests funding for or demonstrates that programmatic supports are in place, for example, the program is embedded in required curriculum, professional development for teachers will be provided, school administration is engaged, environmental education partners are on board to provide assistance, etc. - Partners demonstrate the ability to undertake and sustain the proposed work.
+- Funds will be used to provide transportation to public lands for student watershed investigations as part of comprehensive Meaningful Watershed Educational Experiences (MWEEs), ideally supporting students in low-income communities, such as Title I schools, or communities where access to public lands is severely limited. - The proposal demonstrates support for and contribution to environmental literacy priorities with a MWEE focus, for programs that have begun being implemented or are currently under development. - The program aims to use funds cost-effectively to reach all students (or as many as feasible) within a given grade throughout a school system (systemically). - The proposal requests funding for or demonstrates that programmatic supports are in place, for example, the program is embedded in required curriculum, professional development for teachers will be provided, school administration is engaged, environmental education partners are on board to provide assistance, etc. - Ability to undertake and sustain the proposed work.

-- Transmittal letter from applicant organization, with signature of authority - Letter(s) of support from the school system(s) superintendent(s) - Environmental Literacy Plan or other evidence of environmental literacy programming -- such as curriculum alignment, Meaningful Watershed Educational Experience plan or Environmental Literacy Model (ELM), etc. - School/district guidance regarding the pandemic/reopening must be included/documented if the requested project includes distance learning accommodations.
+- Letter(s) of support from the school system(s) superintendent(s) - Environmental Literacy Plan or other evidence of environmental literacy program (curriculum alignment, Meaningful Watershed Educational Experience plan, etc.)